-The Bangers & Lace pub is considered one of the best by the locals.
+The Bangers & Lace pub is considered one of the best pubs in Chicago by the locals.
 Everyone who works from morning to night to promote Chicago's development and prosperity has stopped by Wicker Park district at least once after work to relax while sipping West American bourbon, strawberry margaritas, or the eloquent Be a Better Person cocktail in its name.

-Why just cocktails, though?
+Why just great cocktails, though?
 When it comes to ale, whiskey, and good old-fashioned brandy, even a regular puber will have a hard choice.
 And how do you decide when the quality of your drinks is equal to their range?